Mickey Thompson: Post Indy

-In his long career, Thompson raced vehicles from stock cars to off-road, and engineered numerous competition engines.
+In his career, Thompson raced vehicles from stock cars to off-road, and engineered numerous competition engines.
 He went into the performance aftermarket business in the early 1960s and then, in 1963, he created "Mickey Thompson Performance Tires" that developed special tires for racing including for Indianapolis 500 competitors.

 Thompson founded SCORE International in 1973, a sanctioning body to oversee off-road racing across North America.
 With his wife Trudy he formed the Mickey Thompson Entertainment Group (MTEG), which ran an indoor motocross and off-road vehicle racing show and competition that brought the sport from the back-country to major metropolitan stadiums and arenas.

-Personal life

-Thompson's wife was Trudy Thompson.
-On March 16, 1988, Thompson and his wife Trudy were murdered in Bradbury, California.

-Murder
+Murders

-On March 16, 1988, Thompson and his wife Trudy were killed by two hooded gunmen outside their home in Bradbury, California, in the foothills of the San Gabriel Mountains.
+On March 16, 1988, Thompson and his wife Trudy were murdered by two hooded gunmen outside their home in Bradbury, California.

 On the morning of the murder, a pair of unknown assailants waited outside the Thompson home for the couple to leave for the day.
-Mickey opened the garage door for his wife to pull out in her vehicle, and as he headed for his own car, the gunmen attacked.
-He was shot and wounded, then dragged out into the driveway while one of the attackers went after Trudy as she backed out.
-Killing her, the gunman then came back up the driveway, where the other gunman was watching over Mickey and shot him fatally in the head.
-The attackers then made their escape on the bicycles they had ridden to the Thompson residence.
+Thompson opened the garage door for his wife to pull out in her vehicle and as he headed for his own car, the gunmen attacked.
+He was shot and wounded then dragged out into the driveway while one of the attackers went after Trudy as she backed out.
+Killing her, the gunman then came back up the driveway, where the other gunman was watching over Thompson and shot him fatally in the head.
+The attackers then made their escape on bicycles they had ridden to the residence.
 Expensive jewelry and a large amount of cash were found on the Thompsons' bodies, eliminating robbery as a likely motive.